huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 8. Select Email for Protocol.
 Type in your email and click Create subscription.
 9. You will receive a subscription confirmation in a few minutes.
 Confirm it and then paste the topic arn into your lambda function.

 The final step is to add all of the users in the account to the IAM group created by the template.
-It is called something like, Autotag-ManageEC2InstancesGroup.
-If you want autotagging to work in another region, you have to set up autotagging in that region by following the same steps as shown above.
+It is called something like, Autotag-ManageEC2InstancesGroup. **If you want autotagging to work in another region, you have to set up autotagging in that region by following the same steps as shown above.
+EXCEPT, you DO NOT need to recreate an SNS topic or REENTER the account ID, access key id, and secret access.**

+**Now, let me tell you a story that involves me debugging the code.**

+## CloudWatch Logs

+While I was debugging my code, I noticed that the Lambda function shows all of the execution history in Logs in CloudWatch.
+Whenever the Autotagging Lambda function is triggered, CloudWatch Logs records the output of the execution via logger.info in the Lambda function.
+This means that you can type something like, print('SNS ready'), to appear in CloudWatch Logs to know if your code actually executes the SNS.
+By doing so, I was able to find out why I kept receiving SNS email alerts constantly when I didn't tag my resources at all.
+It turned out there were many preset tags in the cloudczar account that are visible in CloudWatch Logs, but not in the launched resource; therefore, the SNS method kept running.

+**To prevent ANY method from running too many times, add a break,** which is what I did in the SNS method for loop.

-If you want to see how the lambda code is working in cloudwatch, you can go to CloudWatch and click on Logs to see the latest lambda function execution.
-Each of of the function executions shows what happens when each method in the function is executed.
+If you want to view Logs, go to CloudWatch and click on Logs on the left-hand side to see the latest lambda function execution.
+Each of of the log files show what happens when each method in the function is executed.

 Congrats!
 You have now completed the Autotagging tutorial.

-Summary of what we have just done:
+#### Summary of what we have just done:

 We created an autotagging service that automatically tags resources with the owner and principal ID and automatically sends you an email when it detects improperly tagged resources.
 Isn't that great?